ElVit/hassio-addons/README.md

 ## Installation

 Adding this add-ons repository to your Home Assistant instance is pretty easy.
-Follow [the official instructions](https://home-assistant.io/hassio/installing_third_party_addons) on the website of Home Assistant, and use the following URL:
+Follow [the official instructions][instructions] on the website of Home Assistant, and use the following URL:

 ```
 https://github.com/elvit/hassio-addons